Trump administration lifts restrictions for international students due to online tuition

 Rice University President David Libron said he was “delighted” with the government’s decision to change the rule.

-“We thought the proposed initial rules were cruel and misleading and did not help our universities, our students, and honestly did not help our country,” said Libron.
+“We thought the proposed initial rules were cruel and misleading and did not help our universities, our students and, frankly, did not help our country,” Libron said.

 Students were already preparing for the opportunity to suddenly leave the United States or transfer to another university, offering a combination of online and full-time courses.

 Sri Toussou, who studies molecular biology, said that sudden changes in politics have confused her life in an already stressful time; This summer, she worked on applying to a medical school.